dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1961: Suggesting choice in sexual orientation perpetuates stigma.
+### T1961: Sexual orientation is not a choice; discrimination causes harm.

 |Support|
 |---|